 45. In addition, there are also the interrelated, substantive requirements that restrictions shall be both necessary and proportionate.
 Article 21 provides that any restrictions must be necessary in a democratic society.
 In order to satisfy this requirement, it must be established that a restriction responds to a pressing social need related to one of the permissible grounds recognised by article 21.
 Any restrictions should be considered imperative, in the context of a society based on democracy, political pluralism and human rights, as opposed to being merely reasonable or expedient.
 They must also be the least intrusive among the measures that might serve the relevant protective function.
 Establishing whether a restriction is necessary requires a factual assessment.

-46. Restrictions, moreover, must also be shown to be proportionate, which requires a value [judgment/ assessment], balancing the nature and the extent of the interference against the reason for interfering.
+46. Restrictions, moreover, must also be shown to be proportionate, which requires a [/ assessment], balancing the nature and the extent of the interference against the reason for interfering.
 If the former outweighs the latter, the restriction is disproportionate and thus not permissible.

 47. The last part of the second sentence of article 21 sets out the legitimate grounds on which the right of peaceful assembly may be restricted.
 This is an exhaustive list, consisting of the following grounds: the interests of national security; public safety; public order (ordre public); the protection of public health; or morals; or the protection of the rights and freedoms of others.

 48. The “interests of national security” may serve as a ground for restrictions if such restrictions are necessary to protect the existence of the nation, its territorial integrity or political independence against force or a real threat of force.
-This threshold will only exceptionally be met by assemblies that can be described as “peaceful”.
+This threshold will only exceptionally be met by assemblies that can be described as “peaceful” and will not warrant restrictions on assemblies expressing strong criticism or dissent of public order forces, security or the government.
 Moreover, where the very reason that national security has deteriorated is the suppression of human rights, such deterioration cannot be used to justify further restrictions on those rights, including assembly rights.

 49. For the protection of “public safety” to be invoked as a ground for restrictions on the right of peaceful assembly, it must be established that the assembly creates a significant and immediate risk of danger to the safety of persons (to their life or physical integrity) or a similar risk of serious damage to property.